raykin/source-route/README.md

 Add debug option to provider more verbose messages of what has happened

-Open Method directly from browser
+Open File directly from browser(chrome) by plugin?

 Apply https://github.com/a5hik/ng-sortable